jrgastl/sql-hands-on/README.md

 ## Welcome

 This is my repository to document the process of advancing my skills in SQL.
 It contains the queries I implemented to solve the challenges contained in the learning path [Advance Your Skills in SQL][url_learning_path] in LinkedIn.
 In this README you can find the list of challenges with a brief description and the folder structure for the repository.
-If you want give any suggestions, comments or just have a conversation about it or any topic, please, approach me in [LinkedIn][url_profile] or by [e-mail][email].
+If you want give any suggestions, comments or just have a conversation about it or any topic, please, approach me in [LinkedIn][url_profile].

 ## List of Challenges